 Don’t worry!
 We’ve got all the details here to make sure you pass.

-If you’re applying to a BCG office in Southeast Asia, be sure to see our section about differences in that version of the test.
-In fact, we suggest everyone take a look at this section because BCG is preparing to roll this new version of the BCG online case out more broadly.
+If you’re applying to BCG New York, New Jersey, Washington DC, London, or an office in Southeast Asia, be sure to see our section about differences in those versions of the test.
+In fact, we suggest everyone take a look at this section because BCG is preparing to roll out the chatbot interview more broadly.

 Let’s get started!